 Cost: FREE

 How do tiny birds survive an ice storm?
 Do any of our local animals hibernate?
 What happens to our butterflies and other insects?
 How can you make your yard a winter haven?
-Learn about some of the amazing adaptations that allow our local wildlife to survive Georgia winters.
+Join us for an engaging session on Georgia wildlife education and discover some of the amazing adaptations that allow our local wildlife to survive Georgia winters.
+This event is part of our environmental education initiatives and is perfect for those interested in bird watching events and nature programs.

 When: Saturday, November 1, 10am